CBEP-SoCB/Portland_SLR_sum/README.md

 to four four sub-folders.
 (One or more folders may be absent, if they were not needed).
 Each subfolder contains data, code and analysis results as follows:

-- Data folder.
+- Data.
 Contains data in simplified or derived form as used in our data analysis.
 Associated metadata is contained in related Markdown documents, usually DATA_SOURCES.md and DATA_NOTES.md.

 - Analysis.
 Contains one or more R Notebooks proceeding through the data analysis steps.

 - Graphics.
 Contains R Notebooks stepping through development of related graphics, and also raw copies of resulting graphics, usually in \*.png and
 \*.pdf formats.
 Because of downstream graphic design processes, graphics included here may differ from how they appear in the State of the Bay.

-In this case, our goal was principally to recreate the graphic that NOAA makes available to depict long-term sea level rise trends.
-We conducted limited additional data analysis in response to comments by reviewers.
-That supplementary analysis included:
-1.  a deeper dive into whether sea level rise in our region shows signs of accelerating, as has been widely predicted, and
-2. Development of a graphic examining whether frequency of extreme tidal flooding has increased.

 # Summary of Data Sources
 The data used to produce the SLR graphic was downloaded directly from NOAA